 Encourage Brand Advocacy with Social Cues

 We’ve already talked about how much people like to share their achievements online, and if your top tier feels exclusive they will most definitely want to brag about that achievement.
 So give them an outlet!
 Reward your customers for following your brand on Instagram, sharing your store on Twitter, or leaving a product review.
 This will generate the ever valuable user-generated content (UGC) that we talked about earlier and how valuable it is towards your loyalty strategy.
 These actions help contribute to the brand identity you’re building online and provide valuable social proof that can mean the difference between new customers checking out your store or passing it by.
 Especially as more consumers head to social media first to learn more about a brand.

 Making it easy for your members to contribute to the social conversation around your brand will move you closer to achieving your brand ambassador goals and ultimately build an authentic community.
-With an expanded marketing reach, your brand’s social proof will increase exponentially and your program will continue to grow - all without increasing your ad spend.
+With an expanded marketing reach and organic UGC, your brand’s social proof will increase exponentially and your program will continue to grow–all without increasing your ad spend.